flancian/garden/Collected Poetry.md

 Love.
 Love Kindly.
-If you get to love,
+If you have to love,
    [[Love Kindly]].

 Burn.
 Burn Kindly.
 If you have to burn,
    [[Burn kindly]].